A new new coproduct on quantum loop algebras: Slopes and coproducts

-Therefore, the variables involved with the diagonal lines in the figure above all have horizontal coordinate congruent to some fixed $k$ modulo $|d_{\iota(A_r) \iota(A_s)}|$.
+In the case when $d_{\iota(A_r) \iota(A_s)} = 0$, \eqref{eqn:wheel} implies that $F$ is divisible by linear factors corresponding to all the diagonal lines (which will be perfectly vertical) in the figure above, and so \eqref{eqn:restricted rational function} has no poles involving both $w_r$ and $w_s$.
+In the case of \eqref{eqn:crucial}, the variables involved with the diagonal lines in the figure above all have horizontal coordinate congruent to some fixed $k$ modulo $|d_{\iota(A_r) \iota(A_s)}|$.
 Thus, we might as well ignore all the variables whose horizontal coordinate is $\not \equiv k$, and then the picture above precisely matches the one in the simply-laced case

 In this case, it is well-known that the wheel conditions \eqref{eqn:wheel} cause the numerator of \eqref{eqn:restricted rational function} to vanish to order at least as great as the number of diagonals in the picture above.
 For instance, one can show this by placing each diagonal $D$ in a triangle $T_D$, such that $T_D$ and $T_{D'}$ have either 0 or 1 vertices in common if $D \neq D'$.
 Then each triangle $T_D$ corresponds to a vanishing condition \eqref{eqn:wheel} which produces one zero in the numerator of \eqref{eqn:restricted rational function}, thus canceling out the pole caused by the diagonal $D$ \footnote{A crucial detail which ensures the preceding argument works is that the variable $z_{m-1}$ has the smallest index among all variables involved, and so it can only afford a diagonal going out of it to the right; this is in tune with the fact that the variable $z_{m-1}$ is causing the bottom line in the picture to be shifted between $0$ and $|d_{\iota(A_r) \iota(A_s)}|$ units to the right of the top line.}. \end{proof}